 The primary input for cloud classification in the CLDTYPE VAP is cloud boundaries from the ARSCL data product.
 ARSCL merges lidar and radar cloud tops and bases to produce a single composite of clouds, a cloud mask.
 The combination of lidar and radar retrievals provides complementary capabilities.
 While the lidar detects low- and most mid/high-level clouds, it can be limited by strong optical attenuation if a cloud layer has a high concentration of hydrometeors.
 Radar, on the other hand, can be effective at detecting mid/high-level clouds through the low lidar-attenuating layers but fails to detect cloud layers with small particles to which the lidar is more sensitive.
 To ensure that all clouds are included, if lidar cloud boundaries at 3.5 kilometers or below are available but not found in the ARSCL cloud mask, the boundaries are added in a preliminary step in the CLDTYPE VAP.

 Cloud top, cloud base, and thickness of the cloud layers are calculated from the ARSCL data product.
-Prior to cloud classification, cloud layers are screened by a minimum required thickness and a minimum separation between layers.
-In the first step, cloud layer with thickness less than or equal to 120 meters are removed.
-In the second step, adjacent clouds layers that are separated by 120 meters or less are merged into a single cloud layer.
+Before cloud classification, cloud layers are screened by a minimum required thickness and a minimum separation between layers.
+In the first step, cloud layers with thickness less than or equal to 120 meters are removed.
+In the second step, adjacent cloud layers that are separated by 120 meters or less are merged into a single cloud layer.
 These filtering steps are included to reduce noise.
 Each identified layer (up to 10 layers) is then assigned one of seven cloud types (1.
-Low clouds, 2.
+Low Clouds, 2.
 Congestus, 3.
 Deep Convection, 4.
 Altocumulus, 5.
 Altostratus, 6.
 Cirrostratus/Anvil, 7.
 Cirrus) on the basis of the top height, base height, and layer thickness.